Tunisia risk possible ban from World Cup in Qatar

 The warning comes after repeated comments from Tunisia's Youth and Sports Minister, Kamel Deguiche, about the possibility of "dissolving federal bureaux".

-Fifa consider his statement an attempt to meddle in the running of the country's football federation (FTF), and has asked the latter for clarification about attempts to interfere in its internal affairs and threats to dissolve its office.
+Fifa considers his statement an attempt to meddle in the running of the country's football federation (FTF), and has asked the latter for clarification about attempts to interfere in its internal affairs and threats to dissolve its office.

 The Zurich-based organisation has also reminded the FTF that member associations are "legally obligated to conduct their affairs independently and without undue influence from third parties".